marinelligiovanna/JavaDLCaptchaBreaker/README.md

 String captcha = decaptcher.decapcha(imageBytes);
 System.out.println(captcha);
 ```
-Some examples were included in the resources file.
+Some captcha images were included in the resources file as example.

 If you have any doubts, feel free to contact me.